 Business guidelines and safety plans

-All businesses are required to lodge a COVID-19 Safety Plan by filling out the relevant checklists available.
+All businesses are required to lodge a COVID-19 Safety Plan.

 A COVID-19 Safety Plan checklist must be completed and submitted online.
 The checklist forms the businesses COVID-19 Safety Plan.